AdrianLThomas/Angular-and-ASP.NET-Core-Feature-Toggling/README.md

 ```

 ### Installing the NuGet package
 First we need to install the NuGet package.
 We need to use a pre-release version (at time of writing) that supports .NET Core.
-It's a good package to aim for as it supports many versions of .NET and is frequently updated.
-There are some issues with it, which we will work around in this article.
+It's a good package to target as it supports many versions of .NET and is frequently updated.

 Run the following to install the package to your project:

-`dotnet add package FeatureToggle --version 4.0.0-rc1`
+`dotnet add package FeatureToggle --version 4.0.0-rc2`

 `dotnet restore`